mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 \date{\today}
 {% endhighlight %}

-This will show up in the title according to the default formatting dictated by the document class.
+This shows up in the title according to the default formatting dictated by the document class.
 Insert your title with '\maketitle':

 {% highlight tex %}
 \begin{document}